MaterializeInc/materialize/doc/user/content/sql/show-types.md

     parent: commands
 ---

 `SHOW TYPES` returns a list of the data types in your Materialize instance.
 By default, only custom types are returned.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax